PRIME-07/Futures-First/README.md

 ## 📊 Business Analyst How-To Guide

-Here is a typical flow of how to use **Insight Monkey** to analyze data from scratch:
+Here is a typical flow of how to use **Insight Monkey** directly from the premium frontend user interface:

-### 1. Start a Session & Upload Documents
+### 1. Start a Session & Create Conversations
-1. Open the UI or trigger `POST /ingest/` with a CSV or Excel spreadsheet (such as `marketing_spend.csv` or `regional_performance.csv`).
-2. Upload unstructured PDFs via the same unified `POST /ingest/` endpoint (such as `quarterly_report.pdf`).
-3. View all loaded files and registries by querying `GET /ingest/sessions/{session_id}/sources`.
+1. Open the web interface in your browser (typically `http://localhost:5173`).
+2. Click **"New Session"** in the left sidebar to spin up a fully isolated private environment.
+3. Your active conversation timeline will load instantly, ready for interactive query streaming.

-### 2. Connect Your SQL Databases
+### 2. Connect Your Data Sources (CSV, Excel, PDF)
-1. Connect a database (e.g. Movies DB) to your session by submitting its credentials to the connection router.
+1. On the right-hand side, click the **"Manage Sources"** button in the **Data Sources** panel.
+2. Select your file type from the dropdown (such as `CSV File`, `Excel Spreadsheet`, or `PDF Document`).
+3. Drag-and-drop or click to upload your files (such as `marketing_spend.csv` or `quarterly_report.pdf`) from your system.
+4. Click **"Connect Source"** to securely index it into your session.

+### 3. Link Relational SQL Databases
+1. In the same **"Manage Sources"** panel, choose `PostgreSQL Database` or `MySQL Database` from the type selector.
+2. Enter your connection credentials (such as **Host**, **Port**, **Database Name**, **Username**, and **Password**).
-2. The orchestrator automatically introspects the table schemas and lists them instantly for query routing.
+3. Click **"Connect Source"**.
+The system will dynamically introspect the database schemas and list them on your sidebar for immediate analytical querying.

-### 3. Ask Context-Rich Questions
+### 4. Ask Context-Rich Questions & Generate Charts
-Ask questions in the chat window, such as:
+Type questions directly in the chat window, such as:
-*   *"Which titles performed best in 2025 according to our quarterly report?"* (Routes to FAISS RAG, provides page citations)
+*   *"Which titles performed best in 2025 according to our quarterly report?"* (Searches PDFs and provides page citations)
-*   *"Can you plot a rolling average of marketing spend?"* (Routes to Pandas analytical tools, generates interactive chart)
+*   *"Can you plot a rolling average of marketing spend?"* (Computes rolling averages and displays an interactive Recharts area graph)
-*   *"Is there a correlation between CTR and sales conversions?"* (Routes to cross-dataset correlation joiner)
+*   *"Is there a correlation between CTR and sales conversions?"* (Triggers cross-dataset correlation analysis)

 ---

 ## 🔒 Assumptions & Architectural Tradeoffs

+*   **Bare Minimum Relevance Filter Checks:** We have added only the bare minimum of query filters to check if the user's question is strictly related to data analysis and insight generation.
+Outside of greetings, if a user asks questions unrelated to the connected data schemas or analytics, the system may provide inaccurate or "bs" fallback responses.
+We assumed that questions will be given in accordance with the specified data analysis use case only.
 *   **Vector Search Scope**: FAISS indexes are stored in-memory per API deployment context, paired with MongoDB for persistence.
 This guarantees blazing-fast retrieval speeds without the cost of remote vector database calls.
 *   **Pandas-in-Worker Execution**: Standard analytical calculations (correlation coefficients, rolling trends, outlier detection) run in isolated Python processes using Pandas, keeping the primary SQL database free of heavy statistical computation overhead.
 *   **Session Isolation**: Data is separated securely using session IDs.
 Deleting a session clears all connected datasets from PostgreSQL, text indexes from MongoDB, and its entire conversational chat log cleanly.

 ---

-*Insight Monkey is crafted with 💖 to deliver secure, explainable, and lightning-fast enterprise intelligence.*
+*Insight Monkey is crafted with 💖 by **[Anuj Mankumare](https://www.linkedin.com/in/mankumare-anuj)**.
+Explore the source on **[GitHub](https://github.com/PRIME-07/Futures-First)**.*